nuvla/documentation/docs/nuvlabox/nuvlabox-engine/usb-installation.md

         sudo systemctl status nuvlabox-auto-installer-usb
         ```

-You can now streamline the bulk installation of the NuvlaBox Engine into your fleet of edge devices.
+You can now automate the installation of the NuvlaBox Engine into your fleet of edge devices.

 # Procedure

-If your edge devices' OS meets the [requirements](#additional-requirements), then all you have to do is to prepare your USB flash drive.
+If the OS of your edge device meets the [requirements](#additional-requirements), then all you have to do is to prepare your USB flash drive.

 Just follow these steps: